 You can even make note of your cravings.
 Food cravings are totally common, and many pregnant women develop strong urges or dislikes towards certain foods.
 Common cravings can be sweets, salty foods or red meat.
 Cravings can be your body’s way of letting you know that it needs a certain nutrient or liquids to help quench a thirst or you are running low.
 Keep track of your cravings so you know what you may be lacking in your diet and you can adjust accordingly.

 Your all-in-one pregnancy diet app

 Along with helping you stay on top of your diet and supplements during your pregnancy, the CareClinic app will also help you stay on top of your appointments.
 Never miss an appointment with your health care provider, or a dietician, or even your Lamaze class.
 You can enter all your appointments and set reminders in the app so that you are notified when you have an upcoming appointment.
 You can also make any additional notes of what went on during that appointment so that you don’t forget what you discussed or learned once you get home.

 The CareClinic app also has a useful diary feature where you can note anything that runs through your mind.
 Use it as you would a physical diary.
 Jot down anything that you may be thinking or something that you experience.
 Take note of the time and place when your baby kicked!
 Maybe next time you can recreate that environment and hope to feel another kick.

 Your pregnancy is a joyous time.
 You are bringing life into this world!
 Pregnancy diet apps such as CareClinic can help unburden some of the day-to-day things in your crazy and hectic life.
-Let the app focus on some things so that you can focus on you and your baby and experience a stress free pregnancy!
+Let the app focus on some things so that you can focus on yourself and your baby and experience a stress-free pregnancy!